'Moon Knight' Release Schedule: When Does Episode 3 Hit Disney Plus?

-Marvel's Moon Knight is here and is already looking like a must-watch appointment with Disney Plus.
+Marvel's Moon Knight is here and already looks like a must-watch appointment with Disney Plus.
 When can we expect to see (and hear) Oscar Isaac as the troubled superhero?

 The first episode of Moon Knight kicked things off with a cryptic phone call, a tragic dinner date and some harrowing action scenes.
 We just got our hands on episode 2, and it's time to prepare for the rest.
 Releases will likely follow those of previous Marvel shows on Disney Plus, with one episode arriving each Wednesday.
 We know there will be six in the season and that they'll clock in at around 40 to 50 minutes each.